In historic crisis, 2 million people have fled Ukraine since the start of Russian invasion, U.N. says

 Although Europe appears united in its desire to help Ukrainians, the welcoming tone has led to questions about why the same rules were not used to assist fleeing Afghans and others.

-The milestone of 2 million people fleeing Ukraine also is a reminder of another humanitarian crisis, from years earlier.
-In 2015 and 2016, roughly 2 million people, including many Syrians fleeing war, sought refuge in Europe.
-Some were initially welcomed — in Germany, for instance — but sentiment has hardened in the years since, particularly in Eastern Europe.
+In the 2015 and 2016 Syrian refugee crisis, some were initially welcomed — in Germany, for instance — but sentiment has hardened in the years since, particularly in Eastern Europe.

 Now, some of those same governments are opening their doors.